mindspore-ai/docs/docs/programming_guide/source_en/operators.md

  [0.30582333  1.772938  1.525996]]
 ```

-> The preceding code runs on MindSpore of the GPU version.
+> The preceding code runs on the GPU version of MindSpore.

 For functions involving graph transformation, users can use `MultitypeFuncGraph` to define a group of overloaded functions.
 The implementation varies according to the function type.